Rotor / Flywheel

 As you can see, there are only 5 flywheel “trigger teeth” (locations highlighted with a Sharpie pen), one of which is longer to allow determination of absolute position.

 Even with the head off, the engine does not spin easily.
 There are 12 distinct “detents” in one complete crank revolution.
 This is due to 12 powerful permanent magnets (locations highlighted with “X”) in the flywheel.
 I've heard this called “magnetic drag.”
-I do not really care for that term, but can not offer anything better.
+Cogging position is the term used with brushless DC motors.
 It takes a fair amount of electrical energy to run an EFI system, and this alternator is much more powerful than one on a carburated trials bike.
 I also think the engine's primary compression ratio must be quite high, as I feel a lot of “pumping resistance” in addition to the magnetic drag.
 A high primary compression ratio makes sense to me as the simple exhaust system is not at all like a 2T expansion chamber.

 Positions of magnets and trigger teeth annotated with Sharpie.